-Taking China to US door-to-door as a guide, express freight takes about 3 days, compared to 8-10 days for air freight and 30 days or more on ocean freight.
-Each of these have a quicker premium option.
+Taking China to US door-to-door as a guide, express freight shipping takes about 3 days, compared to 8-10 days for air freight and 30 days or more on ocean freight.
+Each of these has a quicker premium option.
 Expedited ocean freight, for instance, can often shave 10 days or more off the transit time.

-3. Looking to make sure that...
+3. Looking to Make Sure That...

 ...You Make A Drop-dead Delivery Date?